What we say to others is not nearly as important as what we say to ourselves.

 All day, every day, our minds are flooded with thoughts that direct us to leading the lives that we live.

 What we tell ourselves determines our successes…and our failures.

-If you want to make an improvement in any aspect of your life; whether related to health, fitness, career success or personal accomplishments, start by changing your self talk – you may be surprised to see what happens.
+If you want to make an improvement in any aspect of your life, it’s essential to always start by changing your self talk if you want to succeed.

-Imagine an ocean liner crossing the sea with the captain of the ship barking our commands to the crew who may be located in the hold of the ship, below the water line unable to see where the ship is going.
+Imagine an ocean liner crossing the sea, with the captain of the ship barking our commands to the crew.
+The crew, however, is located in the hold of the ship, below the water line, unable to see where the ship is going.

-The captain is analogous to the conscious area to the mind.
+The captain is the conscious area to the mind.
 In this example, the crew is like the subconscious.

 This is a powerful metaphor of the relationship between the conscious and subconscious areas of the mind.
-These are not two separate minds, but, two spheres of the same mind.
+These are not two separate minds, but rather, two spheres of the same mind.

 So, what we say to ourselves or how we may describe ourselves to